AnserEMT/Qt-Anser/README.md

 The application is available on the Windows or MacOS platform and can be downloaded [here](https://github.com/StephenHinds/qt-anser/releases).

 #### Manual
-A quickstart guide for the Anser EMT system and application is also available [here](Anser_Manual.pdf) .
+A quickstart guide for the Application and Anser EMT system is also available [here](Anser_Manual.pdf).

 #### Drivers
-The application requires the latest version of NI DAQmx (available for [Windows](http://www.ni.com/download/ni-daqmx-17.6/7169/en/), [MacOS](http://www.ni.com/download/ni-daqmx-base-15.0/5648/en/)).
+The application requires the latest version of **NI DAQmx** (available for [Windows](http://www.ni.com/download/ni-daqmx-17.6/7169/en/) and [MacOS](http://www.ni.com/download/ni-daqmx-base-15.0/5648/en/)).
 Please refer to the user manual for installation.

 ## Developers